ruthgrace/approvalvote.co/README.md

 ```

 ## to do
-* voting results page fix axis labels, put charts side by side on web (but not mobile)
 * production server
+* check how it looks on mobile
 * feature for whether or not a poll requires email verification from voters
 * voting results page - take into account ties
 * incorporate design